-We live in combustible, unpredictable times, and at Complete we are aware that individuals, families and businesses are facing big challenges, even if restrictions have eased.
+We live in combustible, unpredictable times, and at Complete we are aware that individuals, families and businesses are facing big challenges.

 But WOW!
 What a time to be alive!

 Every day that we print in Melbourne, we are learning more than ever before.

 From funding a credit line for our team at the local coffee roaster, to driving across the city to personally hand over proofs, we’re discovering and rediscovering ways to retain the human touch while continuing to deliver the level of service, quality and value that we know our clients deserve and are accustomed to.

 This, in the face of turbulent times, with pressure all the way along the supply chain.
 The Australian print market faces energy surcharges on Aluminum print plates and paper, transportation bottlenecks and severely under-resourced courier companies.

 What are some of the key challenges facing Australian printers?

 The entire print industry is facing unsustainable costs for aluminum, energy, packaging materials and transportation.
 In order to continue producing world-class products such as print plates, businesses such as Kodak have had to increase surcharges.